Sant'Ambrogio della Massima: History

 According to legend, the church of Saint Mary was founded by Saint Marcellina, the older sister of Saint Ambrose, in 353.
 The house was also the seat of her religious community, but later became the property of a certain Maxima who, under the pontificate of Pope Leo III, had a Latin cross church with a monastery built there.
 It was called variously "Santo Stefano de Maxima" or "Santa Maria in Formosa".

 Around 1500, the church was renovated and turned over to the Benedictines, who re-dedicated it to St. Ambrose.
 Giacomo della Porta added a new wing in 1578.
 In 1606, Beatrice de Torres, sister of the abbess, Olympia de Torres, and her brother Cardinal Ludovico de Torres commissioned Carlo Maderno to redesign the church.
 It was rebuilt by Orazio Torriani incorporating the remains of the previous building.
 The church was abandoned during the Napoleonic Wars, but was restored under Pope Pius VII beginning in 1814.

 During this period the convent was inhabited by Franciscans nuns.
 The founding abbess of the restored convent, Maria Agnese Firrao, was convicted in 1816 of "false sanctity", or pretending to be a saint, and was removed from her post and imprisoned.
 Despite this, she continued to direct activities at the convent via smuggled correspondence with followers there.
-In 1859, Princess Katharina of Hohenlohe-Waldenburg-Schillingsfürst, who had recently joined the convent as a novice, denounced its activities to the Holy Office, accusing mistress of novices Maria Luisa, among others, of "sexual transgressions, heretical practices and homicidal schemes".
+In 1859, Princess Katharina of Hohenlohe-Waldenburg-Schillingsfürst, who had recently joined the convent as a novice, denounced its activities to the Holy Office, accusing the mistress of novices Maria Luisa, among others, of "sexual transgressions, heretical practices and homicidal schemes".
 Katharina noted the veneration of Firrao as well as Maria Luisa herself; the latter claimed to receive messages from Mary, and slept with several of the novices.
 Other transgressions included alleged affairs between the women and priests.
 According to Katharina, when she challenged convent practices, she became the victim of an attempted poisoning.
-As the investigation proceeded the Vatican removed the sisters from the convent and sent Maria Luisa into "forced isolation".
+As the investigation proceeded the Holy See removed the sisters from the convent and sent Maria Luisa into "forced isolation".